 The Colin Fagan and OHIA Scholarship

-Two scholarships will be awarded to promising students who exemplify excellence in academics, school and community involvement.
+The two scholarships will be awarded to promising students who exemplify excellence in academics, school and community involvement.
 A committee comprised of present OHIA Board Members will choose the recipient.
 Funds will be directly paid to the college or university of choice and credited in the recipient’s name.
 This scholarship will be forfeited if the recipient fails to enroll in school within 6 months of receipt.

-Eligibility: The Colin Fagan and OHIA scholarships are open to graduating high school seniors who have a parent, grandparent, or step-parent employed by an Oregon law enforcement agency or affiliate (Medical Examiners, Forensics, Analysts, District Attorneys).
+Eligibility: The Colin Fagan and Rich Austria OHIA scholarships are open to graduating high school seniors who have a parent, grandparent, or step-parent employed by an Oregon law enforcement agency or affiliate (Medical Examiners, Forensics, Analysts, District Attorneys).
 The qualifying family member must be either a current OHIA member or a past-attendee at an OHIA Conference.
 Eligible students must attend a public or private accredited institution of higher learning in the United States.

 Application: The applicant will need to submit an OHIA scholarship form, two letters of recommendation, and current transcript.
 As part of the application process, applicants will be asked to write about community involvement, school involvement, and future plans.